 SOCIOLOGY OF HEALTH

-Sociological understandings of health and illness represent critical contributions not only to the broader field of sociology but also in the fields of medicine, epidemiology, public health and population health.
-These courses provide undergraduate and graduate students with a broad overview of medical sociology and background on key issues, theories, and debates in the U.S. context.
-Classical and contemporary work on topics such as medicalization, the social construction of illness, patient-provider interaction, social networks, and the unequal distribution of disease and death are addressed.
+Sociological perspectives on health and illness make critical contributions not only to sociology, but also to medicine, epidemiology, public health, and population health.
+These courses provide undergraduate and graduate students with an overview of medical sociology and key theories, concepts, and debates in the U.S. context.
+Topics include medicalization, the social construction of illness, patient–provider interactions, social networks, and the unequal distribution of health and disease.

 Social determinants of health

 What makes people healthy or unhealthy?
-The health of individuals is not only shaped by lifestyle choices or medical treatments, but also – in large part – by social conditions.
-This course provides undergraduate students with an introduction to the social determinants of health: the social advantages and disadvantages that people experience based on their social position and social circumstances that influence their health and well-being.
+Health is shaped not only by individual behaviors or medical care, but also by broader social conditions.
+This course introduces undergraduate students to the social determinants of health—the advantages and disadvantages people experience based on their social positions and life circumstances that shape health and well-being.

 SOCIOLOGICAL RESEARCH METHODS